seb1080/webOneBiteAtaTime/basics/Js_designPatterns.md

 # Learning JS Design Patterns

 Design patterns are reusable solution to commonly occuring problems in software design.
+Patterns are about reusable designs and interactions of objects.

+The 23 gang og Four(GoF) patterns are generally consided the fondation for all other patterns.
+DP are categorize has: Creational, Structural, Behavioral.

 - Design Patterns: represents good practice.
 - Anti-Patterns: bad practice.
 Ex: modifiy the `Object` clas prototype.